 “This program is presented as originally created.
 It may contain outdated cultural depictions.”

-For The Muppet Show, Disney+ displays the following updated disclaimer, as we can see on Steve Kovach’s (@stevekovach) Twitter account.
+For The Muppet Show, Disney+ displays the following updated disclaimer for 18 of the show’s episodes, as we can see on Steve Kovach’s (@stevekovach) Twitter account.

 This program includes negative depictions and/or mistreatment of people or cultures.
 These stereotypes were wrong then and are wrong now.
 Rather than remove this content, we want to acknowledge its harmful impact, learn from it and spark conversation to create a more inclusive future together.